Code-Institute-Submissions/MomciloDordevic-MS3/TESTING.md

 <span id="browser-compatibility"></span>

 ## 3. Browser compatibility
-- I have tested the website on Mozila, Chrome and Microsoft Edge while on a desktop.
+- I have tested the website on Mozilla, Chrome, and Microsoft Edge while on a desktop.
 - I have tested the website on Safari using a MacBook Pro.

 <span id="user-stories"></span>